• Features

 Once the email is prepared, wp_mail() triggers the PHP mail() function.
 This is a lower-level command that interacts with your web server.

-The PHP mail() function forwards the email details to the server’s mail transfer agents (MTAs), like SendMail or Postfix, and instructs them to send the message.
+The PHP mail() function then forwards the email details to the server’s mail transfer agent (MTA), such as SendMail or Postfix, and instructs them to send the message.

-Hovewer, this process lacks error handling, meaning issues like server misconfigurations or missing parameters can go unnoticed, which leads to failed deliveries.
+Because this process lacks error handling, issues like server misconfigurations or missing parameters can go unnoticed, leading to failed deliveries without clear warnings.

 3. Sending the email